What Are Derogatory Marks and How Do I Remove Them?

 A repossession is similar to a foreclosure.
 In both cases, a lender is taking back something you’ve stopped making payments on, but in this case, it’s a vehicle instead of a home or property.

-A repossession will also appear in the public records portion of your credit report, which consists of records on file with courts.
 Meanwhile, the late payments that led to the repossession will create derogatory marks on your credit report and hurt your credit score.
+[1]

 5. Collection accounts

 While both foreclosure and repossession involve defaults on secured loans (secured by collateral), other types of loans are unsecured.
 That means the loan was granted without the borrower putting up any collateral.
-In cases where these loans go into default, they are often sold to a collection agency.
+In cases where these loans go into default, they may be sold to a collection agency.
 This often happens after a charge-off (see above), or a lender may have its own collections department to handle these delinquent accounts.

 If a defaulted loan is sold to a collection agency, the collection account can show up on your credit report, and this can have a serious negative effect on your credit scores.
 [7]